 If you are using a WordPress site, make sure that theme and plugin authors explicitly provide support for WordPress v5.7.
 If not, do better ask for it or make a trial installation on a staging copy.

-Alternatively, there is also remedy in the form of the WordPress plugin Enable jQuery Migrate Helper, which adds the compatibility layer again – a temporary rescue.
+Alternatively, there is also a workaround in the form of the WordPress plugin Enable jQuery Migrate Helper, which adds the compatibility layer back – a temporary rescue.